ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 + In this chart, I want the viewer to quickly know by the title what topic the chart will discuss.
 + I use the explanatory notes below the title to further help the viewer to identify what the chart represents.
++ I think the charts allow the viewer to quickly compare trends across continents, debt-to-GDP ratio for different continents in the same year and debt-to-GDP ratio for the same continents in different years.
 + Because the grid of column chart includes many column charts, I use a uniform color to make the chart less cluttered.

 </details>